Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 };
 ```

 We want to have a fast access to each employee's data either with its id or its name.
 To do so we will use two maps, one `std::unordered_map<int, employee>` and one `std::map<std::string, employee>`.
 We could use a vector if the IDs are contigous and we should avoid to store two copies of the employee object and use some references.
-Some copies operations could also be avoided in the next few snippets, but let's keep it simple for the sake of our example.
+Some copies operations could also be avoided in the next few snippets, but let's keep it simple for the sake of our example (in a real situation it would be best to use something like [boost::bimap](http://www.boost.org/doc/libs/1_63_0/libs/bimap/doc/html/index.html)).

 With these two maps, we need to keep an invariant for the class.
 If an employee is in the first map, it should also be in the second map.